SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 Tip: Notice the `-p` for "practice" (or "preview"), this lets you preview what will be done without writing any files.

-If you're doing TaxonWorks development in Docker then you'll run the above command from within the [app shell](#enter_the_app_shell); as a result, if you're on linux or mac, the files created by the generate command will be owned by root in your local TaxonWorks folder.
+If you're doing TaxonWorks development in Docker then you'll run the above command from within the [app shell](#enter_the_app_shell); as a result, if you're on linux or mac, the folders and files created by the generate command will be owned by root in your local TaxonWorks folder.
 To fix that, you can run something like
 ```
+git ls-files --others --directory --exclude-standard -z -o | xargs -0 sudo chown [user]:[user]   # Please check the ls-files output before running sudo chown!
-git ls-files -z -o --exclude-standard|xargs -0 sudo chown [user]:[user]   # Please check the ls-files output before running sudo chown!
+git ls-files -z -o --exclude-standard | xargs -0 sudo chown [user]:[user]   # Please check the ls-files output before running sudo chown!
 ```

 ### Migration tips